lundeen-bryan/omnifood/README.md

 ## Description

 This is going to be my full notes and commentary on the course by Jonas.
+Instead of writing a typical software dev README.md file, this will serve as my personal student notes that I can look back on if I pick this course up again or maybe it could help other students doing this course.

 Essentially this is one big course on HTML and CSS, Jonas teaches slower than most instructors which makes it easy to keep up but maybe take a little longer than others to finish this one project.
 The course is only about 12 hours long compared to others like Brad Traversy which is 21-hours long.

 #### Technologies